 Soccer Kicking or Attempting to Kick an Opponent Foul

-Kicking or attempting to kick an opponent is a foul committed when a player makes a motion to kick or otherwise strike an opponent with their foot instead of the ball.
+In soccer, kicking or attempting to kick an opponent is a foul committed when a player makes a motion to kick or otherwise strike an opponent with their foot instead of the ball.
 This foul can occur with or without physical contact, and it is punishable by a direct free kick being awarded to the opponent.

 Kicking or attempting to kick an opponent is a foul that occurs in soccer when a player brings their foot in motion toward an opponent’s body.
 Soccer players are not allowed to make excessive contact with one another during play, and kicking an opponent violates this principle.
 Kicking or attempting to kick an opponent is typically committed when a player uses their foot to execute the same kicking motion they would legally use to advance the ball or score a goal but instead applies the motion to an opponent’s body.
-Physical contact is not required for this offense to occur; the foul called and penalty assessed are identical regardless of whether contact is made.

 This foul does not apply when a player kicks an opponent in an incidental motion while playing the ball.
 For example, if a player kicks the ball but contacts an opponent as they swing through the kick, a foul will not be called.
 However, if a player attempts to play the ball with their foot, misses, and inadvertently kicks an opponent instead, they will have committed a kicking an opponent foul.